How to Bulk Withdraw LinkedIn Invites (4 Methods, 2026)

 Head of Revenue, Cacheflow

-- Click the "Sent" tab and note the total number (prepare to be humbled)
+2. Note the total number of pending invitations (prepare to be humbled)

-- Click on the Console tab in the developer tools
+4. Click the Console tab in the developer tools panel

 (async function bulkWithdrawLinkedInInvitations() {